Understanding the 3 Gunas – Tamas, Rajas and Sattva

 Conclusion

 Embracing the Sattva guna and incorporating these yoga practices into your routine can profoundly impact your mental and physical well-being.
 By focusing on increasing Sattva and reducing Rajas and Tamas, you can cultivate a more balanced and harmonious life.
-For a deeper understanding of these practices, consider exploring our Yoga Teacher Training in India or advanced training programs.
+For a deeper understanding of these practices, consider exploring our 200 Hours Yoga Teacher Training In India or 300 Hour Yoga Teacher Training In India.
 Discover the benefits of our Ayurveda Retreat or Yoga Retreat to complement your practice.
 Embrace the path to Sattva and spread its light to others.

 Om Shanti.